|

 still lower than anywhere else in Central Florida.
 Our Aug.
 2008 visit

 noticed two changes in the store.
-Some beers are not located near the
+Some beers are now located near the

 wines from the same country.
 Also, many $80 to $120 items that were